 Gulf News reported earlier this year that various human rights organisations have accused Qatar of covering up the deaths of a further 1200 migrant workers.

-A report by the International Trade Union Confederation (ITUC) stated that if labour conditions did not improve by the time the World Cup kicks off, at least 4,000 migrant workers will have died on the job.
+A report by the International Trade Union Confederation (ITUC) stated that if labour conditions did not improve by the time the World Cup kicks off, at least 4,000 migrant workers in Qatar will have died on the job.
 With the above figures in mind, this is clearly a conservative estimate.

 When we compare the number of Qatar World Cup deaths to the fatalities in other big sporting events, we see a huge disparity.
 After Qatar, the next highest number of deaths were from the 2014 Sochi Winter Olympics where 60 people lost their lives and the 2004 Athens Olympics with 40 killed.
 As you can see, even without knowing the total number of Qatar World Cup deaths, it is clear that something is very very wrong.